 But also, OG #18 for the indica lovers.
 OG #18 is a winner of the High Times Cannabis Cup in '09 and '10, as well as the Europe Champions Cup and Spannabis Indoor Hydro Cup in '10.

-When exactly you can expect these is unsure, but we hope to present them this year.
+We have released already some of those special crosses, you can expect more of this awesomeness to be available.
 Make sure to follow us to be the first to know!

 Grow your own OG Kush

 If you can’t wait, you can of course also grow your own.
 Try our OG Kush and let us know how you liked it.
 We’re happy to receive your pictures.
 Already grew our OG Kush?
 Let us know by tagging us on social media or send us an email at firstname.lastname@example.org